himahuja/pcatxcore/README.md

   * `sitespecific`:  Uses *httrack* to download index and PDFs from the input website.
   * `google-subs`: Pulls the subsidaries out of Google
   * `everything-all`: Pulls out the 10Ks, 8Ks, and E-21s for a CIK dictionary

-Some of the helper modules are as follows:

-1. `setDriver`: sets the driver using selenium; sets the types of arguments and the locates the drivers.

-1. `urlmaker_sec`: creates a URL given the `searchText`, `formType` (10-K, 8-K, E-21 etc.), `cik`, `startDate`, `endDate`

-1. `linkFilter_google`: filters out results received from social media websites

-1. `search_google`: returns the search results from google for a particular query.

-1. `search_sec10k`: [*Deprecated*] searches the SEC websites for the 10-K based on CIK

 [Site_Crawler_Parser_All.py](Site_Crawler_Parser_All.py) --- Documentation